Best Calorie Tracking Apps of 2026: Complete Comparison

 Best for: Quick photo-based logging

-Calvin takes a different approach than traditional calorie trackers.
-Instead of manually searching databases, you simply take a photo of your meal and AI identifies the foods and estimates portions.
+Calvin works differently than traditional calorie trackers.
+Instead of searching databases, you take a photo of your meal and the AI identifies the foods and estimates portions.

 Pros